| |

 Our options are limited by the extant electrical capacity of the park as

 a whole.
-It is our hope that electrical capacity will be upgraded in
+It is our hope that electrical capacity will be upgraded in 2011

-2010 - 2011 as part of the pedestrian bridge construction and with
+- 2012 as part of the pedestrian bridge construction and with

-it all light fixtures.
+it all light fixtures in Schuylkill River Park.

-Tool Shed Noted in 2008 were cracks in some of the boards above the corridor
+Noted in 2008 were cracks in some of the boards above the corridor

 between the tool shed and the compost bins.
 Also noted was some degradation